-This talk is part of the 2018-2019 Global(HEALTH+LAW) Series, hosted by the USC Law & Global Health Collaboration, supported by the USC Collaboration Fund.
+This talk was part of the 2018-2019 Global(HEALTH+LAW) Series, hosted by the USC Law & Global Health Collaboration, supported by the USC Collaboration Fund.

 Prof. Sofia Gruskin introduced Rajat Khosla, noting that he is a real hero in particular for his efforts to promote and strengthen sexual and reproductive health rights (SRHR) across the work of so many UN agencies.

 Khosla begins his presentation by thanking Prof. Gruskin and the audience members before stating that he thinks of the opportunity to present this lecture both as an honor and as a formidable task.
 He elaborated by saying that as we are currently living in a world of alternate realities where the realities being discussed at the United Nations General Assembly (UNGA) surrounding gender, gender equality and human rights are so different from the set of claims being made at the US Senate hearing of the Judiciary Committee the same morning of the lecture to confirm or deny Justice Brett Kavanaugh’s nomination to the Supreme Court.
 He further pointed out to the irony of the fact that even at the UN “men in dark suits” were often discussing women’s health, while many female leading experts sat in the audience.